OmegaDevStudio/selfcord/README.md

 </a>
 </div>

+## NOTE
+This is the rewrite repository and is currently not pushed to PyPI.
+I'm going to try get selfcord to it's previous working state or better before pushing to PyPI.
+Contribution welcome.

 ## Feautres
  - Modern Pythonic API using `async`/`await` syntax
  - Easy to use with an object oriented design